Anming Gu

 Anming Gu, Edward Chien, Kristjan Greenewald

-arXiv / code to come / thesis slides
+arXiv / code / thesis slides / poster

 Trajectory inference is the problem of recovering a stochastic process from temporal marginals.
 We consider the setting when we cannot observe the process directly but we have access to a known velocity field.
 Using tools in optimal transport, stochastic calculus, and optimization theory, we show that a minimum entropy estimator will recover the latent trajectory of the process.
 We provide theoretical guarantees that our estimator will converge to the ground truth as the number of observations becomes dense in the time domain.
 We also provide empirical results to show the robustness of our method.